-An all time favourite.
+King Alfred is an all time favourite.
 The best trumpet daffodil for cool climates.
 Yellow never looked so good!
-Flowers early season.
+Flowers early to mid season.

 This flower has been loved for generations.
 'King Alfred' is the most popular Daffodil in the world, and for good reason.
 They are hardy and adaptable to a variety of conditions.
 The golden flowers are large and long lasting.